 We are excited to announce that Spartan Global is planning to a research trip to our field partner in Guatemala, As Green As It Gets, from December 27, 2017 to January 5, 2018!
 This will be the first time any Spartan Global student, both past and present, will visit one of our field partners.
-Read more below to find out what we will be doing while abroad, the benefit this will provide to students, how this will positively impact Spartan Global, and how you can help support us.
+Read more below to find out what we will be doing while abroad, the benefit this will provide to students, and how this will positively impact Spartan Global for years to come.

 Since October 2016, Spartan Global has facilitated $4,300 in microloans to several entrepreneurs to our field partner in Guatemala, As Green As It Gets.
 These loans have been used as a capital investment for business owners specializing in coffee farming, coffee processing and roasting, and metalworking.

 Given the global nature of our work, it is easy to feel detached from our loan recipients and the impact of our work.
 We understand our impact, yet, it can be difficult to see the tangible results of our loans.
 This research trip will allow the ten student members of Spartan Global participating to engage directly with these recent microloan recipients in Guatemala and gain on-the-ground exposure to microfinance.
 Ultimately, this will advance the education of trip participants.
 With the help of the Eli Broad College of Business, a documentary will be produced afterwards chronicling Spartan Global student experiences abroad.

 During our time in Guatemala, we will have the opportunity to participate in various research and engagement activities:

 Homestays with local artisans and farmers where students will partake in daily cultural cooking lessons.